Advice to Yale Directors by Shira Milikowsky ‘03, modified by Eyad Houssami ‘07 and YDC ‘09, ‘13.

 When you apply for a CPA Award, you will also be given the opportunity to apply for a theatre space on the same form.
-A list of theatre spaces on campus, with pictures and information, can be found here on the UP website.
+A list of theater spaces on campus, with pictures and information, can be found here on the UP website.

 Keep in mind that CPA Funding will not cover certain expenses, such as food.

-NOTE: Please make sure that your producer checks the UP website on a regular basis to ensure that proper forms (concerning theatre spaces and other matters) are submitted and meetings are scheduled with the UP throughout the production process.
+NOTE: Please make sure that your producer checks the UP website on a regular basis to ensure that proper forms (concerning theater spaces and other matters) are submitted and meetings are scheduled with the UP throughout the production process.